CSS

 Motion path

-The offset CSS property animates an element along a defined motion path.
+The offset CSS shorthand property sets all the properties required for animating an element along a defined path.

 overflow

-The overflow CSS property sets the behavior for when content doesn't fit in an element.
+The overflow CSS shorthand property sets the desired behavior when content does not fit in the element's padding box (overflows) in the horizontal and/or vertical direction.

 overflow: clip